Application Process

 The interview day:

-To get the most out of your interview day, we recommend you review this website first to learn about the structure and opportunities the program has to offer.
+To get the most out of these interactions, we recommend you review this website in advance to learn about the structure and opportunities the program has to offer.
 We also have a frequently asked questions area.
-With these details in mind, you can spend the interview day focusing on how the curricular components look in practice and how they will allow you to thrive as you begin your career in pathology.
+With these details in mind, you can spend time focusing on how the curricular components look in practice and how they will allow you to thrive as you begin your career in pathology.